Transmit What You Need: Task-Adaptive Semantic Communications for Visual Information: Introduction

 \textbf{Generative Models for Semantic Communications:} On the other side, with the substantial progress in deep generative models such as generative adversarial networks (GANs) and diffusion models, numerous researchers have explored their applications in semantic communication, especially for visual data reconstruction at the decoder side \cite{ref20,ref21,ref22}.
 In the cases of \cite{ref23,ref24,ref25,ref26,ref27,ref28}, specific semantic features, such as \textit{feature map}, \textit{semantic segmentation map}, and \textit{scene graph (SG)} are extracted from the source image, then used to reconstruct image through the generative models.
 The reconstructed image is then utilized for CV tasks in some studies \cite{ref23,ref24,ref28}.
 These studies have demonstrated the effectiveness of utilizing semantic features for image transmission and executing CV tasks.
 For instance, the authors of \cite{ref27} employed semantic segmentation maps in conjunction with GANs for image transmission, achieving higher compression rates and improved peak signal-to-noise ratio (PSNR) compared to traditional image compression techniques.
 Built upon this approach, the authors of \cite{ref23} considered masked feature maps and introduced reinforcement learning (RL) to dynamically adjust the quantization ratio, thereby further reducing the number of transmitted bits.
-As a different approach, \cite{ref24} divided the semantic segmentation map into multiple one-hot encode'/;

-d maps and applied conventional image compression to them for efficient communication.
+As a different approach, \cite{ref24} divided the semantic segmentation map into multiple one-hot encoded maps and applied conventional image compression to them for efficient communication.
 On the other hand, the authors of \cite{ref25} leveraged edge maps and textual information, considering the semantic quality and latency constraints.
-Furthermore, SG-based semantic transmission is explored by employing graph encoding and decoding techniques, outperforming traditional coding schemes \cite{ref26}.
-Finally, the authors of \cite{ref29} also utilized SG while introducing the RL-based method for resource allocations.
+Furthermore, SG-based semantic transmission is explored by employing graph encoding and decoding techniques, outperforming traditional coding schemes in low SNR conditions \cite{ref26}.
+Finally, the authors of \cite{ref29} also utilized SG while introducing the multi-agent RL-based resource allocation algorithm.